Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Discussion

-Accretion onto galaxy outskirts also suggests that the gas metallicity in \hi\ warps traces that of the hot CGM, since star formation within the warps is inefficient \citep{Bigiel10, wangLocalVolumeSurvey2017} and thus should not significantly alter the metallicity of accreted gas.
-In the Milky Way, \cite{Wenger19} deduced $Z=0.3-0.6\,{\rm Z}_\odot$ from \ion{H}{ii} regions at $R=15\kpc$ (the furthest of their measurements), similar to the $0.4-0.8\,{\rm Z}_\odot$ deduced in the outskirts of MANGA galaxies with similar mass \citep[at $R=R_{25}$]{Pilyugin19}.
+Since star formation within the warps is inefficient \citep{Bigiel10, wangLocalVolumeSurvey2017}, the metallicity of accreted gas should not change significantly when cooling from the hot CGM onto an \hi\ warp.
+A prediction of our model is thus that hot CGM and galaxy warps should exhibit similar gas metallicities.
+In the Milky Way, \cite{Wenger19} deduced $Z=0.3-0.6\,{\rm Z}_\odot$ from \ion{H}{ii} regions at $R=15\kpc$ (the furthest of their measurements), similar to the $0.4-0.8\,{\rm Z}_\odot$ deduced in the outskirts of MANGA galaxies with similar mass \citep[][at $R=R_{25}$]{Pilyugin19}.
 This metallicity in the Milky Way outskirts is consistent with the hot CGM metallicity of $\approx0.5\,{\rm Z}_\odot$ deduced from X-ray and dispersion measure observations \citep[with factor of $\approx2$ uncertainty]{Faerman17,Qu18, Bregman18}.
 A handful of external galaxies also have metallicity estimates for their hot CGM, and show similar values as the Milky Way \citep{Bregman18}.
 The hot CGM metallicity is thus consistent with the metallicity in galaxy outskirts within the observational errors, further supporting the validity of our hot accretion model.